g8hh/the-tree-of-life/docs/milestones.md

 - layer: **assigned automagically**.
 It's the same value as the name of this layer, so you can do `player[this.layer].points` or similar.

 - id: **assigned automagically**.
 It's the "key" which the milestone was stored under, for convenient access.
 The milestone in the example's id is 0.

+Enable milestone popups by adding `milestonePopups: true` to the layer.